eilw/CV/README.md

 ## Education

 ##### Makers Academy (January 2016 to April 2016)
-An intensive software and web development bootcamp where I studied software craftmanship throughTest-Driven Development, pair-programming and Object-oriented design.
+An intensive software and web development bootcamp where I studied software craftsmanship through Test-Driven Development, pair-programming and Object-oriented design.
 Covered both Front-End and Back-End, and main technologies were Ruby/Rails, JavaScript/AngularJS, and for testing: RSpec/Jasmine/Karma/Protractor/Capybara.

 **Main projects**:
-- [Love it or leave it](http://loveit-leaveit.herokuapp.com/): A webapp analysing the current sentiment of a search term through social media analysis.
+- [Love it or leave it](http://loveit-leaveit.herokuapp.com/): A web-app analysing the current sentiment of a search term through social media analysis.
 Pitched, designed and deployed in less than two weeks.
 Technologies used: AngularJS, Rails, Twitter REST API.
-- [Who’s round is it anyway?](https://github.com/eilw/whos-round-is-it-anyway): A new concept for sharing group expenses through a lightweight, mobilefriendly webapp.
-Designed and built in the Makerthon(3 days).
+- [Who’s round is it anyway?](https://github.com/eilw/whos-round-is-it-anyway): A new concept for sharing group expenses through a lightweight, mobile-friendly web-app.
+Designed and built in the Makerthon (3 days).
 Technologies used: AngularJS, Rails, PostgreSQL.

 ##### Delft University of Technology, (the Netherlands) (2009 to 2011)
 - MSc.
 Strategic Product Design Engineering.
 Pass with Distinction (top 5%).